stolsma/intercom/README.md

 The `EventChild` class is able to fork and control the lifecycle of a child process with a dnode-protocol based event channel between parent and child process.
 Events emitted on the `EventChild` instance created in the child process are transported to the mirror `process.parent` instance in the child process and emitted there too!

-The `EventChild` class has 8 important functions:
+The `EventChild` class has 9 important functions:

   * `constructor(script, options)` The constructor takes two arguments: `script` and `options`.
 The script is the script to start in the child process.
 The options are described in the options section.
   * `start()` Start the target script in a new child process (if not already started) and starts up the event communication channel.
+  * `ready(readyFn)` Execute the given function when the event channel with the child is ready
   * `emit(event, [argument1], [argument2]...[argumentx])` Emit an event on the child `process.parent` instance.
   * `localEmit(event, [argument1], [argument2]...[argumentx])` Emit a local event on the EventChild instance.
 This event is not being send to the child `process.parent` instance.
   * `on(event, callback)` React on a defined child event.